 A lack of interoperability and (device) standards can be a barrier to collaboration.
-This is true for several of the application sectors, as described in section 2.1.5 and, in more detail, in (1).
+This is true for several of the application sectors and, in more detail, in (1).
 In addition, IoT/CPS systems were noted by our interview contacts as sometimes being highly regulated, which can stifle innovation.

 4.3.
-Collaboration Opportunities
+Collaboration Opportunities in the 5G Domain